 C10.
 Percent of all degree-seeking, first-time, first-year (freshman) students who had high school class rank within each of the following ranges (report information for those students from whom you collected high school rank information).

-Percent in top tenth of high school graduating class Percent in top quarter of high school graduating class Percent in bottom half of high school graduating class Percent in bottom quarter of high school graduating class Percent in bottom quarter of high school graduating class Percent of total first-time, first-year (freshman) students who submitted high school class rank: 71.8%
+- Percent in top tenth of high school graduating class Percent in top quarter of high school graduating class - Percent in top half of high school graduating class - Percent in bottom half of high school graduating class